spassantino/JSONRestDogWalkTracker/README.md

 #Overview

 In week eleven of Skill Distillery, we were assigned to complete a project implementing SpringRest, JavaScript, jQuery, JSON and AJAX.
-The project had to follow a theme of 'Event Tracker.'
+The project had to follow the theme of an 'Event Tracker.'

 #Project Objectives